Computer-aided manufacturing (CAM):

 Information on manufacturing

-You have successfully created a functional form or a finished orthosis blank?
+You have successfully created a positive model or a finished orthosis blank?
 Then off you go into production!
 If you don't have a manufacturing partner yet, we've linked some possible service providers on the Mecuris Solution Platform for you.
 So you can quickly get a quote for your file and get started:

 1. Choose a possible service provider